-Your OB/GYN or general practitioner can help you determine the cause of these symptoms and they may recommend treatment with prescription medication or over-the-counter products that are pH-balanced and vagina-friendly.
-You may also be referred to a specialist such as a pelvic floor physical therapist, depending on the root cause.
+Your general practitioner or OB/GYN can help you determine the cause of these symptoms; they may recommend treatment with prescription medication or over-the-counter products that are pH-balanced and body-friendly.
+You may also be referred to a specialist depending on the root cause.

 I Detected an Unusual Sign or Symptom.
 Now What?

-As we mentioned in part two of this series, our bodies communicate with us regularly, but it’s important to remember that what you see with a hand mirror – often at an awkward angle – may not be a holistic view of what’s happening.
+Our bodies communicate with us regularly, but it’s important to remember that what you see from above or with a hand mirror – often at an awkward angle – may not be a holistic view of what’s happening.
 Even doctors are rarely able to draw conclusions on appearance and symptoms alone.
 They frequently rely on important screening tools and take samples that can be evaluated under a microscope or processed at a lab.

-How to Make This Vaginal Health Self-Check a Part of Your Routine
+How to Make This Sexual Health Self-Check a Part of Your Routine

 Try carving out time by adding a recurring appointment to your calendar and setting a date with yourself.
 You can add it to your regular self-care routine.
 One idea: if you perform a monthly breast self-exam, you can take care of both at the same time and turn it into a ritual with a favorite cup of tea and glass of wine.